Unwitting Instigator of Doom

 Anime & Manga

 - Remember how in Dragon Ball Z, Majin Buu became truly evil, killed off half of the Z-warriors, the entire human race, and then finally blew up Earth?
-It all happened because of a few goons a few episodes back titled aptly "The Evil of Men", where they attack and shoot Bee, the puppy, and Hercule, who was in the process of rehabilitating Buu.
-As a consequence, Buu snapped, steamed out Evil Buu.
+It all happened because of a few goons in the episode "The Evil of Men", where they attack and shoot Bee, the puppy, and Hercule, who was in the process of rehabilitating Buu.
+As a consequence, Buu snapped and steamed out Evil Buu; the entire rest of the Buu saga is the entire universe paying the price for what those thugs did.

 - In the original Dragon Ball Emperor Pilaf releases Demon King Piccolo, who promptly proceeds to have many of the world's leading martial artists killed, including Goku's best friend, Krillin, and nearly takes over the world.
 Pilaf hopes to be able to be rewarded by Piccolo with his own territory, only to be backstabbed.
 Nice job nearly dooming the world, shorty.